romantomjak/skilled-hammer/README.md

 ## Security

-All incoming requests are validated according to [GitHub's Webhook guidelines](https://developer.github.com/webhooks/#payloads).
+All incoming requests are validated according to [GitHub's Webhook guidelines](https://developer.github.com/webhooks/#payloads) or [Bitbucket's Event Payloads](https://confluence.atlassian.com/bitbucket/event-payloads-740262817.html).

-**NB!** For increased security always setup `Secret` when creating a Webhook
+**NB!** For projects hosted on GitHub, always setup `Secret` when creating a Webhook, it provides additional layer of security.

 ## Why?